 - How is your concentration?
 Are you finding it harder to focus, decide, or finish tasks?

-- Are you noticing physical symptoms — racing heart, tight chest, nausea, headaches, tension — that seem to come with the worry?
+- Are you noticing physical symptoms, such as a racing heart, tight chest, nausea, headaches, or tension, that seem to come with the worry?

 - Is anxiety affecting work, study, relationships, family life, or things you usually enjoy?

-- How long has this been going on?
-Days?
-Weeks?
-Months?
-Longer?
+- How long has this been going on: days, weeks, months, or longer?

 - Have you been turning to alcohol, food, screens, or other things more than usual to cope?